JRay87/JRay87.github.io-reading-notes-/201/class-06.md

 >
 >`}`

-This first step creates the variable 'lead',  makes it an object reference for the objects name and group, and gives those objects the value 'John Lennon' and 'The Beatles'
+This first step creates the variable 'lead',  makes it an object reference for the properties (keys) 'name' and 'group', and gives those *keys* the value 'John Lennon' and 'The Beatles'

 >`let coLead = Object.assign ({}, lead, {`
   >